Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites. You could easily tell the difference.

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-Here are some simple ways to tell if a website is running on WordPress:
+Here are some simple methods you can use to quickly tell if sites are running on WordPress:

-If you know how to bring up the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for obvious telltale footprints that the site was built with WordPress …
+If you know how to access the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a telltale footprint that the site was built using WordPress …

-(View the web page source code using the Firefox browser)
+(View the web page source code in the Firefox web browser)

-Let’s say that you are browsing online and you visit a site that you like, and you’re wondering if the site is built using WordPress …
+Suppose that you are surfing the web and you come across a web site that you like, and you wonder if the site runs on WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.